A-Napodano/public-health-notebook/README.md

 ```python
 import my_stats_tools as mst
 ```
-Feel free to add your own functions to this file as you build out your toolkit!
+Feel free to edit or add your own functions to this file as you build out your toolkit!